 If you are considering making an in memoriam gift in honour of a loved one, please contact our Partnerships Team to discuss your wishes.
 They will be able to provide more information on potential programmes and beneficiaries.

-Our Partnerships Team can be contacted by phone on 01983 301895, by email on [email protected] or by post at UKSA, Arctic Road, Cowes, Isle of Wight, PO31 7PQ.
+Our Partnerships Team can be contacted by phone on 01983 301895, or email on [email protected] or by post at UKSA, Arctic Road, Cowes, Isle of Wight, PO31 7PQ.